huangderek02/MarketStructure/items/report.md

   - The singleton design patter is used in the [Parser Class](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/java/tokenizer_and_parser/Parser.java) to ensure that only a single instance of a Parser exists.
 A parser instance contains many variables and thus to save memory, a singleton ensures that at most only one instance exists.

 * Observer (?)
+- The Observer Design Pattern was attempted to be implemented as we believe that all users should be notified when a fraudulent listing was made.
+The user can subscribe to the subject so they can stay alert about potential scams on the marketplace.
-  - The Observer Design Pattern was not successfully linked to the following UI elements:
+- However, it was not successfully linked to the following UI elements:
      - A warning sign imageView and fraudulent warning textView in [activity_textbook_detail_viewer.xml](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/res/layout/activity_textbook_detail_viewer.xml#L428-443) and [activity_checkout_4_payment_card.xml](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/res/layout/activity_checkout_4_payment_card.xml#L206-231).
      - A fraudulent warning textView (Lines 206-231) and a report listing button (Lines 470-481) in [activity_checkout_4_payment_card.xml](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/res/layout/activity_checkout_4_payment_card.xml#L206-481).
-  - However, it was attempted to be implemented as we believe that all users should be notified when a fraudulent listing was made.
-  - The Observer Design Pattern was not successfully linked to the UI.
-However, it was attempted to be implemented as we believe that all users should be notified when a fraudulent listing was made.
-The user can subscribe to the subject so they can stay alert about potential scams on the marketplace.

 *[What design patterns did your team utilise?
 Where and why?]*